 Advocacy and Collaboration Grants

-Contingent on budget approval, 2022 AACAP Assembly Advocacy and Collaboration Grant applications are due no later than Friday, January 21, 2022.
+2023 AACAP Assembly Advocacy and Collaboration Grant applications are due March 1, 2023.

 As part of AACAP's initiative to support local and state advocacy, regional organizations can apply for a one-year Advocacy and Collaboration Grant, awards of up to $4,000, to help support new advocacy work and improve collaboration with allied professional organizations.
 This grant opportunity is intended to help regional organizations engage in advocacy activities to improve children's mental health care in their state or community and require collaboration with allied consumer or professional organizations.
 AACAP's Assembly Executive Committee reviews all applications and makes final award decisions.
 Only complete applications will be considered.
 First-time applicants, as well as applicants focused on underserved and minority communities are encouraged to apply.